Types of Mutual Funds

 ’ also known as multi-manager mutual funds are made to exploit this to the tilt – by putting their money in diverse fund categories.
 In short, buying one fund that invests in many funds rather than investing in several achieves diversification while keeping the cost down at the same time.

 d.
 Emerging market Funds

-To invest in developing markets is considered a steep bet, and it has undergone negative returns too.
-India itself a dynamic and emerging market and investors to earn high returns from the domestic stock market, they are prone to fall prey to market volatilities.
-However, in a longer-term perspective, it is evident that emerging economies will contribute to the majority of global growth in the coming decade as their economic growth rate is way superior to that of the US or the UK.
+To invest in developing markets is considered a risky bet, and it has undergone negative returns too.
+India, in itself, is a dynamic and emerging market where investors earn high returns from the domestic stock market.
+Like all markets, they are also prone to market fluctuations.
+Also, from a longer-term perspective, emerging economies are expected to contribute to the majority of global growth in the following decades.

 e.
 International/ Foreign Funds